nig-sc/nigsc_homepage2/README.md

 2. Activate nvm by running `source ~/.bashrc` or similar command.
 3. Run `nvm ls-remote` to display the available node.js versions.
-4. Install Node.js with `nvm install` command, for example `nvm install v16.18.1`.
+4. Install Node.js with `nvm install` command, for example `nvm install v18.18.2`.
 (Please select the appropriate version of node.js from the output of the aforementioned command and use it.)
-5. Activate Node.js with `nvm use v16.18.1`.
+5. Activate Node.js with `nvm use v18.18.2`.
+6. Install TypeScript and other tools with `nvm install -g typescript @types/node ts-node yarn eslint`

 ## Displaying for editing